alko5923/Lost-Ship-Website/README.md

 If you are a staff user then please login with your staff username and password.
 This will take you to the staff page where you have loads of functionalities you can play around with.
-Some of them are, unfortunately, now implemented yet, please see the attached PDF file LOST_SHIP_DEVIATIONS_AND_TIME_REPORT for more on this.

 And finally, if you login in with your owner username and password then you get to the owner page where you have some functionalities that are specific to the owner only.

-We hope you enjoy our application despite its shortcomings!

 Cheers!

-Team Lost Ship